NaziaHossain066/IEEE-CIS-Fraud-Detection/Self-reflection.md

 Replaced the null values with a single term 'un' and finally label encoded them along with scaling.

 ####Numerical Feature:
-As there were 333 columns, to reduce the dimensionality, I used PCA.
+As there were 333 columns, to reduce the dimension, I used PCA.

 ###3)The provided dataset is highly imbalanced, with more than 99% normal transaction and less than 1% fraud transaction.